Local forms for the double $A_n$ quiver: Monomialization

 Rewrite $f=f_{[s],2} \oplus f_{[s],\geq 3} \oplus r$.
 Being a loop, $\x_s=a_s$, so applying the depth one unitriangular automorphism $\rho_c \colon a_s \mapsto a_s-\uplambda b_{s-1}a_{s-1}$ (in other words, $\x_s \mapsto \x_s- \uplambda \x_{s-1}'$) gives

 Set $c_1 = -\uplambda \x_{s-1}^2$, which satisfies $\le(c_1)=1$ and $\deg(c_1)=2$, and we are done. \end{proof}

-The following lemmas allow us to monomialize the terms with degrees greater than two in $f$.
-More precisely, given a cycle $c$ with $\le(c) \geq 2$ in $f$, the basic idea is to decrease $\r(c)$ (see \ref{043}) repeatedly through some right-equivalences until the terms that replace $c$ have length one (see \ref{044}). \begin{lemma} Suppose that $\le(f_2) \leq 2$ and $g= h + c $ where $\le(c) \geq 2$, $d \colonequals \deg(c) \geq 3$.
-Then there exists a path degree $d-1$ right-equivalence,
+The following lemmas allow us to monomialise the terms of degree at least three in $f$.
+More precisely, given a cycle $c$ with $\le(c)\ge 2$ occurring in $f$, we repeatedly apply right-equivalences that decrease $\r(c)$ (see \ref{043}) until all resulting terms have length one (see \ref{044}).